nbrochec/realtimeIPTrecognition/README.md

 ```

 ### Training
 There are many different configurations for training your model.
-The only required argument is the name of your project such as shown below:
+The only required argument is the name of your project.
 ```
 python train.py --name project_name
 ```
+You can use the following arguments if you want to test different configurations.

 | Argument            | Description                                                         | Possible Values                |
 |---------------------|---------------------------------------------------------------------|--------------------------------|